Codecademy/docs/content/javascript/concepts/accessors/accessors.md

 Tags:
   - 'OOP'
   - 'Methods'
+  - 'Objects'
+  - 'Classes'
 CatalogContent:
   - 'introduction-to-javascript'
   - 'paths/front-end-engineer-career-path'
 ---

 In JavaScript, object properties can be accessed using accessor known as getters.
-The `get` keyword is used to define a getter method for establishing custom behavior when accessing the values of object properties.
+The `get` keyword is used to define a getter method for establishing custom behavior when accessing the values of object properties, while the `set` keyword allows you to define a setter method to control the behavior when assigning values to those properties.

 ## Syntax